michaelcale/books/books/go/0080-slices/000-index.md

 ---
 Title: Slices
+Id: 59
-Id: 733
+SOId: 733
 ---

 Slices in Go are used where most languages would use arrays as they are a growable sequence of values of the same type.

-Memory used by slice is provided by an [fixed size array](390).
+Memory used by slice is provided by an [fixed size array](55).
 A slice is a view into that array.

 Slice has a length and capacity.